scartill/semu/README.md

 from the scratch - own architecture, own assembly, peripherals, own simple micro-OS.

-Runs very slow on purpose, has no practical use, but may be useful for equcational purposes due to its total transparency.
+Has no practical use, but may be useful for equcational purposes due to its total transparency.

 Written in Python.